ScrollBytes/batch-normalize-videos/README.md

 # batch-normalize-videos
-Shell Script to batch normalize videos on Linux using FFMPEG and MP3Gain
+Shell Script to batch normalize videos from command line on Linux using FFMPEG and MP3Gain

-## Install FFMPEG and MP3Gain first
+## Step 1: Install FFMPEG and MP3Gain first
 Open terminal (CTRL+ALT+T) and type the following commands one at a time:

-# If you're using Ubuntu 16.04
+#### ** If you're using Ubuntu 16.04 ONLY! **
 * sudo apt-get install ffmpeg
 * sudo add-apt-repository ppa:flexiondotorg/audio
 * sudo apt-get update